-Yet more rush hour traffic poured in from a junction, only to join the bumper to bumper crawl, backed up solidly in both directions.
+More rush hour traffic poured in from a junction, only to join the bumper to bumper crawl, backed up in both directions.
 Pedestrians made noticeably better progress.
-Cyclists appeared travelling at supersonic speed in comparison to the motionless cars, vans and lorries, all sharing the same cramped road space.
+Cyclists travelled at supersonic speed in comparison to the cars, vans and lorries, all sharing the same useless road space.

 “And army ants?”
 Chloe said.

-The traffic lights finally changed, signalling new hope for progress and an escape from the slow-paced monotony of the morning rush hour.
-Not long after, Anna flashed her lights and waved an encouraging hand to a driver to pull out of a small side road and join the queued traffic.
+The traffic lights finally changed, signalling new hope for progress and an escape from the monotony of the morning rush hour.
+Not long afterwards, Emily flashed her lights and waved an encouraging hand to a driver to pull out of a small side road and join the queued traffic.

 “What are you doing?”
 Chloe asked sharply.

 “Well, that guy on the other side let her through.”
 Emily continued motioning her hand.
 “Yes – yes, you!
 Go – on, go – on, go – on… go on then!” she let out an exasperated sigh, “I’ve noticed you barely ever let people out.
 Why is that?”

 “Simple,” said Chloe, “because if a motorcyclist slammed into the side of her right now, it would be you who’d be held culpable and your insurance policy does not cover being an idiot.”